Technical Reference

 \( e_s(T) = 0.6108 \; \exp\!\left( \dfrac{17.27\,T}{T + 237.3} \right) \qquad\) [kPa]

-This parameterization (Allen et al., 1998, FAO-56) is widely used in agronomy and evapotranspiration modeling.
+This parameterization (Allen et al., 1998, FAO-56) is standard in agronomy and evapotranspiration modeling.
 Alternative high-accuracy formulations include Buck (1981, 1996) and Sonntag (1990).
-For horticultural VPD ranges \(T \in [0, 40]^\circ\mathrm{C}\), the FAO-56 expression tracks these within ~0.1–0.3%, which is well below sensor and environmental variability for grow environments.
+For horticultural VPD ranges \(T \in [0, 40]^\circ\mathrm{C}\), the FAO-56 expression tracks these within ~0.1–0.3 %, well below sensor and environmental variability in grow environments.

-2.1 Alternative formulations (for cross-check)
+2.1 Alternative formulations (cross-check)

-3) Vapor Pressure Deficit (Air & Leaf)
+3. Vapor Pressure Deficit (Air & Leaf)

 Ambient water vapor partial pressure is \( e(T,RH) = \frac{RH}{100}\,e_s(T) \).
 Following standard definitions (FAO-56; Jones, Plants and Microclimate), VPD is the difference between saturation at a reference surface and the ambient vapor pressure.